3DCoded/3dchameleon-klipper/docs/troubleshooting/loadfailed.md

 - The second value is the tension of the springs pushing the bearing and the drive gear together.
 Larger values here make them pushed closer together with greater force.

 ### Tip Shaping

+**This section applies to all setups.
+However, the solution described here may be slightly different if not using 3dchameleon-klipper**

 If your filament tip is improperly shaped, with a blob or string at the tip, it will require excessive force to load it through the tube.
 In extreme cases, you can get [the dreaded hook of death](https://forum.prusa3d.com/forum/postid/224374/).